-Few, if any, of these plans consider preparations for when you return (what are the emotion, psychological, or spiritual needs after disaster?).
+Few, if any, of these plans consider preparations for when you return (what are the mental, emotional, or spiritual needs after disaster?).
 In most cases, it seems that the preparedness planners are disconnected from thoughts of how a trauma event may affect people or perhaps they assume that by repairing the facilities, the heart will follow suit.
 Too often, though, that is not the case.
 Trauma distorts senses of time and body continuity.
 Fusing those connections anew takes patience and presence.

 Who should be involved in the planning process?
 Representatives from local care service agencies, namely faith leaders, social workers, mental health professionals, and chaplains.